 2Sm 18:9,10,14b,24,25a,30-19:3; Ps 86:1-6; Mk 5:21-43

-Could we pray the words of today’s responsorial psalm, “Incline your ear, O LORD; answer me, for I am afflicted and poor.”
-The words of this psalm are still an inspiration for people of faith in our day The mystery of the Cross of Christ is still proclaimed and glorified at this time in history.
-As faithful servants of the Lord Jesus we learn to trust in him.
 The Lord Jesus is the only one who gladdens the souls of his servants.
 Indeed, the LORD is good and forgiving; he abounds in kindness to all who call upon him.
-When ridiculed for our maturing faith we pray, “Lord, my creator, you have protected me since I was in the cradle.
-You have taken me from the love of the world and given me patience to suffer.
-Now receive my spirit.”
-David, the King, wanted to die instead of his son, Absalom.
+In our first reading King David wanted to die instead of his son, Absalom.
 David would have gladly offered his spirit in place of his beloved and unfaithful son.
 Such love is startling and unspeakable.
 How is this love like our Father’s love for his beloved and faithful Son?
 The Lord Jesus grasps the hand of Jairus’s daughter to raise her up.
-Christ our God reaches out to us in this Liturgy to lift us up to himself for the glory of the Father and in the power of the Holy Spirit.
+Christ our God reaches out to us in this Liturgy to lift us up for the glory of the Father and in the power of the Holy Spirit.

 It is the Father-Son relationship that dominates the first reading and in the gospel we hear about a father-daughter relationship.
 The love Jairus has for his daughter attracts the heart of our Savior who immediately follows the synagogue official to his home.
 Saint Peter Chrysologus recalls that this learned man certainly remembered that it was by the word that God created all things, but it was with his own divine hands that he made Adam and Eve.
 So Jairus asks the Lord Jesus to come and “lay your hands upon my daughter”.
 While on the way they encounter a crowd that slows down their urgent errand.
 In this pressing mass of people the Lord Jesus asks, “Who touched me?”
 Saint Ephrem the Syrian sings of the hidden suffering and the public revelation of this afflicted daughter of the LORD.
 It is the glory of Christ that is hidden from the crowd that is revealed through the hidden suffering of the woman.
 It is Christ who proclaims her hidden faith even as she gives testimony to his healing power.
 Like the daughter of Jairus and the woman in the crowd the Lord Jesus lives and moves and has his being among us.
 Christ is near and his power invites our faith and strengthens our faith so that we might be utterly astounded by his passionate death and glorious resurrection at the center of our liturgy and our life.
 It is Christ Our God who leads us from glory to glory, from love to love, from ashes to flames!
 Alleluia!